 Kern County, So.
 San Joaquin Valley

-BRITE LAKE: DFW trout plant two weeks ago.
+BRITE LAKE: DFW trout plant last week.

 Other regional lakes

 NACIMIENTO: The shad moved to the surface a month ago and the spotted and white bass have been busting the shad on the surface.
-Catches of 30 to 50 white bass a day have been common.